Skip to Content

 Alternatively, you can book a seaplane flight on Harbour Air, which offers regular daily service from Vancouver and Vancouver Island to Salt Spring Island.

-More information
+More Salt Spring Island travel information

-See the Salt Spring Island tourism website.
+See the Salt Spring Island Tourism website.

 Experience more of British Columbia!

-Vancouver | It’s a lovely ride bicycling around Stanley Park!
+Vancouver: It’s a lovely ride bicycling around Stanley Park!

-Parksville area | From swimming at warm shallow beaches to caving to spying the goats on the roof, you’ll love these crazy fun things to do in Parksville and Qualicum Beach.
+Parksville area: From swimming at warm shallow beaches to caving to spying the goats on the roof, you’ll love these crazy fun things to do in Parksville and Qualicum Beach.

-Victoria | Lace up your sneakers and check out these easy scenic walks in Victoria.
+Victoria: Lace up your sneakers and check out these easy scenic walks in Victoria.

-Tofino | When the weather is wild and bad, head to Tofino for storm watching!
+Tofino: When the weather is wild and bad, go storm watching in Tofino!

 Our top travel tips and resources

-Hotels: Booking.com is great for scoring a “wow” hotel – or at least a decent one.
-(We especially like their flexible cancellation policy!)
+Hotels: Booking.com is great for scoring a “wow” hotel – or at least a decent one – at lower rates than the hotel’s own website.
+We especially like Booking’s flexible cancellation policy!

 Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).

-Tours: For the best local food, walking and other guided tours plus skip-the-line tickets to attractions, check out GetYourGuide and Viator.
+Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.

 Car rental: Renting a car is often one of the best ways to explore off the beaten path.
 Discover Cars searches car rental companies so you get the best rates.

 Travel insurance: SafetyWing is designed for frequent travelers, long-term adventurers and digital nomads.
 It covers medical expenses, lost checked luggage, trip interruption and more.
+We also have and recommend Medjet for global air medical transportation.

 Travel gear: See our travel shop to find the best luggage, accessories and other travel gear.
 (We suggest these comfy travel sandals for city walking, the beach and kicking about.)